Algebraic solutions of tropical optimization problems: Solutions to Linear Inequalities

-To describe a solution to the problem, we apply a function that assigns to every matrix $\bm{A}\in\mathbb{X}^{n\times n}$ a scalar given by
+To describe a solution to the problem, we apply a function that assigns to every matrix $\bm{A}\in\mathbb{X}^{n\times n}$ a scalar given by $\mathop\mathrm{Tr}(\bm{A})=\mathop\mathrm{tr}\bm{A}\oplus\cdots\oplus\mathop\mathrm{tr}\bm{A}^{n}$.

-Provided that $\mathop\mathrm{Tr}(\bm{A})\leq\mathbb{1}$, we use the asterate operator (also known as the Kleene star), which maps $\bm{A}$ to the matrix
+Provided that $\mathop\mathrm{Tr}(\bm{A})\leq\mathbb{1}$, we use the asterate operator (also known as the Kleene star), which maps $\bm{A}$ to the matrix $\bm{A}^{\ast}= \bm{I}\oplus\bm{A}\oplus\cdots\oplus\bm{A}^{n-1}$.

-A direct, complete solution to inequality \eqref{I-Axbx} is obtained in \cite{Krivulin2006Solution,Krivulin2009Onsolution,Krivulin2013Amultidimensional}. \begin{theorem} For any matrix $\bm{A}$ and vector $\bm{b}$, the following holds: \begin{enumerate} \item If $\mathop\mathrm{Tr}(\bm{A})\leq\mathbb{1}$, then all regular solutions to inequality \eqref{I-Axbx} are given by $\bm{x}=\bm{A}^{\ast}\bm{u}$, where $\bm{u}$ is any regular vector such that $\bm{u}\geq\bm{b}$. \item If $\mathop\mathrm{Tr}(\bm{A})>\mathbb{1}$, then there is no regular solution. \end{enumerate} \end{theorem}
+A direct, complete solution to inequality \eqref{I-Axbx} is obtained in \cite{Krivulin2006Solution,Krivulin2009Onsolution,Krivulin2015Multidimensional}. \begin{theorem} For any matrix $\bm{A}$ and vector $\bm{b}$, the following holds: \begin{enumerate} \item If $\mathop\mathrm{Tr}(\bm{A})\leq\mathbb{1}$, then all regular solutions to inequality \eqref{I-Axbx} are given by $\bm{x}=\bm{A}^{\ast}\bm{u}$, where $\bm{u}$ is any regular vector such that $\bm{u}\geq\bm{b}$. \item If $\mathop\mathrm{Tr}(\bm{A})>\mathbb{1}$, then there is no regular solution. \end{enumerate} \end{theorem}

-In the solution to an optimization problem below, Lemma~\ref{L-Axd} is used repeatedly to obtain intermediate results, whereas Theorem~\ref{T-Axbx} provides the basis for the solution, which reduces the problem to an inequality in the form of \eqref{I-Axbx} and then apply the theorem.
+In the solution to an optimization problem below, Lemma~\ref{L-Axd} is used repeatedly to obtain intermediate results, whereas Theorem~\ref{T-Axbx} provides the basis for the solution, which reduces the problem to an inequality in the form of \eqref{I-Axbx}.